 To be eligible for an online loan like the EasyRFC Multi-Purpose Loan, you should be earning a basic monthly salary of at least ₱10,000 (₱120,000 annual income).

 2. Unstable Employment Record

-Meeting the bank's income requirement alone doesn’t guarantee a personal loan approval.
-An unstable job or source of income can lead to a loan denial.
-Banks need an assurance that borrowers can sustain their loan repayments during the entire loan term.
+Meeting the lender’s income requirement alone doesn’t guarantee approval.
+Banks and private lenders also require a minimum employment tenure or length of service.
+They need an assurance that borrowers can sustain their loan repayments during the entire loan term.

-The figure you provided in the “desired loan amount” field of your personal loan application could be the culprit of your loan rejection.
-You might have asked for an amount that’s too high compared to what you could actually afford to pay back.
+Simply put: you asked for too much, which was why your loan application was rejected.
+The number you provided in the “desired loan amount” field of your application could be one of the reasons for personal loan rejection.
+You might have asked for an amount that’s too high compared to what you could actually pay back.

 4. Bad Credit Score

 A good credit standing is critical to a successful personal loan application.
 Many borrowers with high salaries and stable jobs get the shock of their lives when banks reject their loan applications.

 What they don’t realize is that other factors greatly affect their chances of getting approved for a loan.
 Banks will look at your credit history and credit score to determine if you’re worth lending money to.
 Your credit score, in particular, reflects your past behaviors as a borrower, like loan defaults and maxed-out credit cards.

 In some cases, errors in credit reports cause a borrower’s credit score to drop.
 For example, loan payments could be incorrectly reported as late, or closed credit card or loan accounts still show up as open.
 So if the bank rejected your loan application, check your credit score and credit report for errors.
 It’s important to clear your bad records to improve your chances of personal loan approval in the future.